thinkC/terraform-spotify/README.md

 ## Create a playlist by Song Artist name
 Next, we create a Spotify playlist by using the Artist name.
-Below script searches two songs by there Artist.
+Below script searches two songs by their Artist.

 ```bash
 terraform {